 The model simulates almost monotonous decrease of atmospheric $\Delta^{14}$ C from the LGM to present.
 Most of this decrease (ca. 200‰) is caused by prescribed production rate which was about 20% higher during LGM.
-Only about 80‰ of $\Delta^{14}$ C is attributed to difference in climate state between LGM and present, primarily, due to less ventilated deep ocean.
-As shown in Fig. 10d, simulated atmospheric $\Delta^{14}$ C is significantly underestimated before 12 ka compared to reconstruction by Reimer et

-15 al. (2013) and at LGM this difference reaches more than 100‰.
+Only about 80 ‰ of $\Delta^{14}$ C is attributed to difference in climate state between LGM and present, primarily, due to less ventilated deep ocean.
+As shown in Fig. 9d, simulated atmospheric $\Delta^{14}$ C is significantly underestimated before 12 ka compared to reconstruction by Reimer et al. (2013) and at LGM this difference reaches more than 100‰.
 It is possible but unlikely that such big differences can be attributed to uncertainties in reconstructed production rate.
-An alternative hypothesis for explaining this mismatch is discussed below.
+Alternative hypothesis for explaining this mismatch is discussed below.

-Fig. 11 shows the LGM time slice anomalies and temporal evolution of $\delta^{13}$ C and radiocarbon ventilation age during the Termination I in the Atlantic ocean simulated in the experiment ONE\1.0\130K.
-Spatial distribution of glacial anomalies and temporal dynamics of $\delta^{13}$ C and radiocarbon ventilation age during termination are qualitatively very similar.
-Glacial $\delta^{13}$ C in the deep Atlantic at the LGM is by 0.6-1‰ lower than at present; that is primarily related to a shoaling of the AMOC and reduced ventilation in the Southern Ocean.
-The vertical distribution of $\delta^{13}$ C anomalies at the LGM is consistent with the paleoclimate reconstructions (e.g. Hesse et al., 2011).
+Fig. 10 shows the LGM time slice anomalies and temporal evolution of $^{13}$ C and $^{14}$ C during the Termination I in the Atlantic ocean.
+Spatial distribution of glacial anomalies and temporal dynamics of both carbon isotopes during termination are qualitatively very similar.
+Both show pronounced response at all depth to the millennial scale reorganization of the AMOC.
+Glacial $\delta^{13}$ C in the deep Atlantic at the LGM is by 0.6-1% lower than at present; that is primarily related to shoaling of the AMOC and reduced ventilation in the Southern Ocean.
+At the LGM, a difference between $^{14}$ C is the upper ocean layer and at given depth, $\Delta\Delta^{14}$ C, reaches ca 200% that corresponds to relative (to the upper layer) reservoir age of about 2000 years.
+This is in good agreement with Roberts et al.(2016).
+Both carbon isotopes show little changes during Holocene.